 - Appropriate measures to prevent discharge of wash waters to storm drains: - Washing activities only take place indoors, in an area where the permitted wash water discharges to the POTW. - Maintenance activities (with the exception of emergencies) only take place inside enclosed hangars. - Bulk storage of sand and salt is to be under roof. - Petroleum products, chemicals, and wastes are to be stored in a neat and orderly fashion.
-Drip pans and containment pads are utilized for containers in use, when necessary. - Incidental spills are to be promptly contained and cleaned up (for large uncontrolled spills, notify the Airport Communications, a spill contractor, and the MDEQ if reportable). - Clean and dry floors are maintained inside airport and tenant buildings. - Pathways, walkways, and drum/container storage areas are properly maintained such that there is no protrusion into pathways. - The quantity of materials stored with exposure to stormwater is minimized to the extent possible. - To the maximum extent possible, materials stored or stockpiled outdoors are covered when not in use. - Tenants inspect any new or used equipment brought to the airport as soon as possible to minimize the possibility of accidental leaks or spills.
+Drip pans and containment pads are utilized for containers in use, when necessary. - Incidental spills are to be promptly contained and cleaned up (for large uncontrolled spills, notify the Airport Communications, a spill contractor, and EGLE, if reportable). - Clean and dry floors are maintained inside airport and tenant buildings. - Pathways, walkways, and drum/container storage areas are properly maintained such that there is no protrusion into pathways. - The quantity of materials stored with exposure to stormwater is minimized to the extent possible. - To the maximum extent possible, materials stored or stockpiled outdoors are covered when not in use. - Tenants inspect any new or used equipment brought to the airport as soon as possible to minimize the possibility of accidental leaks or spills. - AFFF is stored indoors in secure and protected locations, away from any open drains. - New calibration equipment is used to conduct FAA-required certification testing of ARFF vehicles without any release or discharge of AFFF.

 Furthermore, the Airport has developed Rules and Regulations, which require leaseholders to comply with several good housekeeping measures.
-A copy of GFIA's Rules and Regulations is included in Appendix D.
+A copy of GFIA's Rules and Regulations is included in Appendix E.